What They Do: Compensation, benefits, and job analysis specialists conduct an organization’s compensation and benefits programs.

 How to Become One: Compensation, benefits, and job analysis specialists need a combination of a bachelor’s degree and related work experience.

-Job Outlook: Employment of compensation, benefits, and job analysis specialists is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Employment of compensation, benefits, and job analysis specialists is projected to grow 8 percent over the next ten years, much faster than the average for all occupations.
 Job prospects should be best for candidates with a bachelor’s degree, work experience performing compensation analysis or benefits administration, and related human resources work.

 Related Careers: Compare the job duties, education, job growth, and pay of compensation, benefits, and job analysis specialists with similar occupations.